Maker-s-Market/documentation/docs/sprints/sprint-3.md

 For the next sprint, we will focus on completing any pending tasks and refactoring api endpoints for easier understanding of the team, all the while focusing on finishing the marketplace product for the end-user.
 This way, we'll focus on integrating exterior services for the final sprint and have a fully functional, fully deployed application.

+## Next Sprint Planning

+For the next sprint, our goal is to finish development on the marketplace front, which entails every remaining User Story under the "User Statistics" and "Marketplace" epics.